spiral/docs/basics/quick-start.md

 > Use additional route parameters to configure middleware, common prefix, etc.

-In a following examples we will stick to the annotated routes for the simplicity.
+In the following examples we will stick to the annotated routes for the simplicity.

 ### Domain Core